 Since the log file tables are owned by the connecting user, users must be granted privileges that allow them to create the required data objects, such as tables.
 This is required even if the user has read-only access to the geodatabase.
 If these privileges are not granted, users receive an error message the first time they create a selection set larger than the threshold size for that particular client application.
 However, once the SDE_LOGFILES and SDE_LOGFILE_DATA tables are created for a user, the database administrator can revoke the privileges.

 For example, Ian is a city planner who would only select data from the geodatabase to perform analyses related to his work.
 Therefore, he would be considered a read-only user.
 However, for Ian to create the SDE_LOGFILES and SDE_LOGFILE_DATA tables in the city's enterprise geodatabase, he needs to be able to create tables in the geodatabase.

-Rather than grant Ian permission to create tables indefinitely, the geodatabase administrator asks Ian to log in to the geodatabase and make a selection that exceeds the selection threshold.
-The geodatabase administrator then revokes Ian's privilege to create tables.
+Rather than grant Ian permission to create tables indefinitely, the database administrator grants the privlileges temporarily, asks Ian to log in to the geodatabase and make a selection that exceeds the selection threshold.
+The database administrator then revokes Ian's privilege to create tables.

 Optional storage control for shared log file tables and indexes

 There are several parameters under the LOGFILE_DEFAULTS keyword of the DBTUNE table that control how or where log file tables are stored in the database.
 You do not need to set these to use shared log files, but you can set them if you want to alter how the SDE_LOGFILES and SDE_LOGFILE_DATA tables and indexes are stored in the database.